-Users of the Science Support Center equipment fall into 4 categories: students using the equipment for academic learning, Evergreen staff and faculty using the equipment in support of teaching and other academic work, internal Evergreen use as part of our institutional mission, public service or community work, and use by external agencies seeking a local resource for science equipment.
+Users of the SSC equipment fall into 4 categories: students using the equipment for academic learning, Evergreen staff and faculty using the equipment in support of teaching and other academic work, internal Evergreen use as part of our institutional mission, public service or community work, and use by external agencies seeking a local resource for science equipment.

-Use of equipment is subject to availability, prior request, and approval by Science Support Center staff.
+Use of equipment is subject to availability, prior request, and approval by SSC staff.
 Use of equipment in academic programs is given priority.
-Guidelines for appropriate use are given below:

-SSC lab and field equipment may not be taken to the TESC Organic Farm or Sustainable Agriculture Lab.
+- SSC lab and field equipment may not be taken to the Evergreen Organic Farm or Sustainable Agriculture Lab.

-Students may borrow laboratory and field equipment without charge (with the exception of safety goggles which have a daily rental fee), for the following reasons.
+Students may borrow laboratory and field equipment without charge for the following reasons.